-Place the cashews in a small saucepan and cover with at least two inches of a water.
-Bring the mixture to a boil, and then reduce to a simmer.
-Simmer the cashews for about 20 minutes, until they’re super soft.
-Next, drain them with cold water and set aside to dry.
+Step 1: Boil the cashews in a small saucepan covered with at least two inches of water.
+Once the water boils, reduce heat and gently simmer for about 20 minutes, until cashews are super soft.

-Wipe the food processor clean and add the cashews, coconut cream, sugar, lemon zest and juice.
-Blend the mixture until completely smooth, about 1 to 2 minutes, then pour it on top of the crust.
+Step 3: Prepare cheesecake filling by combining cashews, coconut cream, sugar, lemon zest and juice in a blender.
+Blend until completely smooth; pour mixture on top of the crust.

-Now pop the pan in the freezer and let it set for at least 4 to 5 hours, or until the cheesecake is firm to the touch.
-You can also just let it sit overnight, which I often do.
+Step 4: Freeze cheesecake for at least 4 to 5 hours, or until firm to the touch.
+You can also let it sit overnight, which I often do.

 More Vegan Dessert Recipes to Try:

 - ¼ cup melted and cooled coconut oil